johnathan-sewell/johnathan-sewell.github.io/blog/2024-02-06-compound-component-for-shared-layout.md

 Layout2Columns.SideBar = SideBar;
 ```

 The external user can use this component as below.
-Notice how the Footer component is conditionally rendered based on the screen size.

-Without this pattern the Footer would have had to be rendered inside the Layout components, and changing that behaviour would require passing in a configuration prop.
+Without this pattern changing behaviour might require passing extra props.

-This is a powerful feature of the Compound Component pattern.

 ```tsx
 <Layout2Columns>